This is going to strike you as, well, unbelievable, I’m sure, but I’ve got a dirty mind.

 See?
 Even now, I’m grinning on the inside, because if by any stretch of the imagination a word can have a double meaning?
 I want to be there.

 Even The Boy has gotten in on it.

 For example, I took him to a political event a number of years ago, when he was 20, maybe 21.
-There was quite a number of different groups there: Democrats for Tapioca, Republicans for a Safer Mouthwash, Lesbians for Lower Kitchen Counters.
+There were quite a number of different groups there, Democrats for Tapioca, Republicans for a Safer Mouthwash, Lesbians for Lower Kitchen Counters.
 It was a diverse group, a big holding-hands, acoustic guitar, I’ve-got-poetry-books-for-sale-in-my-car kinda group.
 Dylan took one look at the couple next to us, two women holding hands, and quipped, “You didn’t tell me this was going to be a bush rally”.

-Not really.
 You don’t ground wit.